Birth Registration

 What do I need?

-• valid proof of identity of the mother
+• valid identification for the mother

 • statement from the doctor or midwife